SONG: Self-Organizing Neural Graphs: Theoretical analysis

 \begin{proof} Let $T=(u_{i_t})_{t=1..N}$ be a given trajectory and let us consider three cases of passing trough node $u_i$.
 First case assumes that $T$ does not pass through $u_i$, i.e. $i \neq i_t$ for $t=1,\ldots,N$.
 Then, directly from the definition of the trajectory's probability

 This completes the proof of \eqref{eq:1} in this case.
 Hence, let us now consider the cases where the trajectory $T$ passes through node $u_i$.

 Suppose the second case, when $T$ passes through $u_i$ more than once.
 In this case, we will show that both the left and right sides of \eqref{eq:1} are zero.
 Obviously, $\prob{T;G}=0$ follows directly from the assumption that the probability of visiting twice an arbitrary node by a trajectory of length $N$ in $G$ is zero.
 Assume, for an indirect proof that there exist $j$ such that $m_{ji}^d\prob{T;G[i,j,d]}>0$.
-Then $m_{ji}^d>0$, and if $T$ passes though $u_i$ and makes a decision $d$, then it has to move to $u_j$.
-Then
+Then $m_{ji}^d>0$.
+Moreover, if $T$ passes though $u_i$ and makes a decision $d$, then it has to move to $u_j$.
+In consequence,

 is a contradiction.

 Let us consider the remaining, third case, when $T$ passes through $u_i$ only once, and makes a decision $d$.
 In other words, there exists a unique $t$ such that $i_t=i$ and $d_t=d$.
 Observe that if $j=i_{t+1}$ then we move from $u_i$ to $u_j$ and all the probabilities $\prob{T;G[i,l,d]}=0$, for $l \neq j$.
 Moreover, since $T$ visits $u_i$ only once, we get $\prob{T;G}=m_{ji}^d\prob{T;G[i,j,d]}$, which completes the proof. \end{proof}